wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.7.2.2 =
+* [New] Added support for SCRIPT_DEBUG: by defining this constant in your `wp-config.php` will make Slimstat load the unminified version of the javascript tracker (thank you, Sasa)
+* [Update] Added new parameter to make the `admin-ajax.php` URL relative, to solve issues like [this one](https://wordpress.org/support/topic/xmlhttprequest-cannot-load-wp-adminadmin-ajax-php-3/).
+* [Fix] The Network Settings premium add-on was not working because of a bug in the main plugin.
+Thank you, Steve, for pointing us into the right direction.
+* [Fix] Updated the schema (columns) for the archive table.

 = 4.7.2.1 =
 * [Fix] The new table columns "location" and "city" were not being created on a fresh install (thank you, [nielsgoossens](https://wordpress.org/support/topic/no-data-anymore-2/#post-9491034))
 * [Fix] Async mode was not working as expected (thank you, [keithgbcc](https://wordpress.org/support/topic/doesnt-work-1694/#post-9487448))